evennia/evennia/evennia/contrib/rpg/llm/README.md

     > create/drop girl:evennia.contrib.rpg.llm.LLMNPC
     > talk girl Hello!
+    You say (to girl): Hello
     girl ponders ...
-    girl says, Hello!
+    girl says (to You): Hello!
 How are you?

-The NPC will show a 'thinking' message if the server responds slower than 2 seconds (by default).

 Most likely, your first response will *not* be this nice and short, but will be quite nonsensical, looking like an email.
 This is because the example model we loaded is not optimized for conversations.
 But at least you know it works!

+The  conversation will be echoed to everyone in the room.
+The NPC will show a thinking/pondering message if the server responds slower than 2 seconds (by default).

 ## A note on running LLMs locally